douglashill/douglashill.github.io/Content/2024/books.md

 title: 2024 in books
-description: Reflecting on trends in my reading habits and sharing some of my favourite books from last year.
+description: Reflecting on trends in my reading habits and sharing some of my favourite books from last year, featuring Katherine Addison, Chris van Tulleken, Samantha Power and more.
 micro: In 2024, I read about as many books as I read in the three preceding years combined.
 I wrote a post [reflecting on trends in my reading habits and sharing some of my favourite books from last year]().
 date: 2025-01-31T23:59:15+0100
 %%%